suminb/web/data/durango_ecosim.md

 One of important criteria is something we internally called *biomass*, which essentially refers the weight or the predominance of each biological entity.
-In generally, bigger species such as [baobab trees][baobab] have higher biomass whereas smaller species have lower biomass.
+In general, bigger species such as [baobab trees][baobab] have higher biomass whereas smaller species have lower biomass.
 Each speice has different requirement for surrounding biomass; some prefer higher biomasses nearby, others prefer lower biomass in the vicinity.